scwissel/garagepi/README.md

 Reboot with ```sudo reboot```.

-With the sensor connected to GPIO 4, confirm it is recognized by going to the w1 devices folder, seeing a device listed starting with 28 (usually), and checking the w1_slave file for a reading.
+With the DS18B20 sensor connected to GPIO 4, 3v and a ground pin, confirm it is recognized by going to the w1 devices folder, seeing a device listed starting with 28 (usually), and checking the w1_slave file for a reading.
 My ID was 28-01156206bdff, so yours will be different.

 ```
 pi@garagepi ~ $ cd /sys/bus/w1/devices